AndrewJBateman/pern-stack-auth/README.md

 # Portfolio Angular

 Angular 8 app using Angular Bootstrap to create a portfolio website with Angular Material Design Bootstrap.
+Due to conflicts between MD Angular Bootstrap and Angular 8 I will create a new Angular Portfolio website that will use Angular Material instead.
+It will also have simpler styling.
+I will return to this repo once MD Angular BS is fully compatible with Angular 8.

 *** Note: to open web links in a new window use: _ctrl+click on link_**